mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 after_create_commit -> { broadcast_append_to "breweries_index", partial: "breweries/brewery_row", target: "retired_brewery_rows" }, if: :retired?
 ```

 This code broadcasts an `append` action to the `breweries_index` channel, targeting the element with the ID `active_brewery_rows` or `retired_brewery_rows`.
-It uses the `_brewery_row.html.erb` partial to create the template for the new beer.
+It uses the `_brewery_row.html.erb` partial to create the template for the new brewery.
 Essentially, it replicates the same functionality we implemented earlier by responding to client requests with fragments.
 However, the difference lies in the fact that the HTML fragment is now broadcasted to all browsers subscribed to the `breweries_index` channel, thanks to the power of WebSockets.

 You can test the functionality by opening two browser windows side by side and creating a new brewery.
 You'll observe that the updates are instantly reflected in both windows, demonstrating the real-time nature of ActionCable and WebSockets.